panveel/Panveel/README.md

 ## 🤔 How do I know that?
-I'm passionate about improving the lives of others through design and am constantly looking to learn new things everyday.:books: :book: I have continually conceptualize and  help businesses and non-profits expand their capacity for impact 🚀 Some of the brands I include [Desevens Digital](https://desevens.digital/), [nHub Foundation](http://nhubnigeria.com/) as well as design solid user centric systems at [eHealth Africa](https://www.ehealthafrica.org/)
+I'm passionate about improving the lives of others through design and am constantly looking to learn new things everyday.:books: :book: I have continually conceptualize and  help businesses and non-profits expand their capacity for impact 🚀 Some of the brands I worked for include [Desevens Digital](https://desevens.digital/), [nHub Foundation](http://nhubnigeria.com/) as well as design solid user centric systems at [eHealth Africa](https://www.ehealthafrica.org/)

 ## :computer: What of personal projects.
-Yes of course I do have couple of personal projects I have worked, I have loads of them in pipeline :sob: hopefully I find time to finish them.
+Sure I do have couple of personal projects I have worked on, I have loads of them in pipeline :sob: hopefully I find time to finish them.

 - UI Design - [Wootlab](https://www.figma.com/proto/h5sbEGwj5SdUE81bJiDL3t/Wootlab?node-id=104%3A21&viewport=-2943%2C192%2C0.20537690818309784&scaling=scale-down-width)
 - UI Design - [DrConsult](https://www.figma.com/proto/bxdrCid8OEVwWloJG8EUud/DrConsult-Copy?node-id=249%3A0&viewport=167%2C367%2C0.04404543340206146&scaling=scale-down)